wei2912/WiktionaryCrawler/README.md

 # Stages

-The crawler goes through 4 stages.
+The crawler goes through 5 stages.

-## Stage 1: Obtaining list of pages to crawl.
+## Stage 1: Obtaining list of subcategories to crawl.

 1) The crawler looks for sub-categories in a starting category (`config.start_cat`) and records them down in `data/site/start_cat/subcats.txt`.
 Any sub-categories blacklisted will not be included.

+2) The crawler looks for sub-categories in those sub-categories and adds them to the list of sub-categories.

+## Stage 2: Obtaining list of pages to crawl.

 2) The crawler then crawls the sub-categories for pages and records them down in `data/site/start_cat/subcat/pages.txt`.
-Any pages blacklisted will not be included.
+Any pages blacklisted or filtered will not be included.

 More information can be found at [Filters](https://github.com/wei2912/WiktionaryCrawler#filters).

 3) These pages are then added to a list of pages which will then be crawled at the next stage.

-## Stage 2: Crawling all pages in list.
+## Stage 3: Crawling all pages in list.

 1) The crawler goes through every page in the list and downloads it into `data/pages`.

 ***NOTE: This stage will take a very long time to complete as the crawler has to abide by crawl delays.***

-## Stage 3: Parsing all pages in list.
+## Stage 4: Parsing all pages in list.

 1) The parser goes through every page in the list and parses it based on the language.

 More information can be found at [Parsers](https://github.com/wei2912/WiktionaryCrawler#parsers).

-## Stage 4: Writing final results to file.
+## Stage 5: Writing final results to file.

 1) All spelings are written to `data/spelings.txt`